 MTAA offers baseball and softball programs for children ages 4-19, including t-ball and coach pitch for beginners.
-We offer programs both in the spring and fall seasons, however t-ball is only offered in the spring.
+We offer both spring and fall seasons, however t-ball is only offered in the spring.

 What about basketball?

 MTAA no longer offers a basketball program.
-For information about basketball, we recommend contacting Panthers Basketball or the Manchester Township Recreation Department.
+For information about basketball, we recommend contacting Manchester Township Recreation Department.